Vlaandeerfeld/fhm-simplifier/README.md

-Upcoming changes:

-Remove hardcoded league list and move to configuration file.

-More support for different games/versions exports.
+fhm-simplifier v1.0.0

+Official full versions release.

+Implemented moving most hardcoded options such as league list, output, input files and moved them to game specific versions.

+Added argparse to module imports for specificing which game the files are from.

 fhm-simplifier v0.3.1